sschmid/Gummi-Dispatcher/README.md

 ## Other projects using Gummi Dispatcher

 * [Gummi Commander] (https://github.com/sschmid/Gummi-Commander) Event Command Mapping System for Objective-C

+If you enjoy using Gummi Dispatcher in your projects let me know, and I'll mention your projects here.

 [cocoapods]: http://cocoapods.org/
 [Gummi Injection]: https://github.com/sschmid/Gummi-Injection/